lyuwenhan/vscode-extensions/code-formatter-and-minifier/README.md

 ### JSONL
 - Right-click inside a **JSON Lines (.jsonl)** file:
-  - **“Minify this file”** -> Compress each JSON object on every line into a single compact line.
+  - **“Minify current file”** -> Compress each JSON object on every line into a single compact line.
-  - **“Beautify this file”** -> Format each JSON object on every line with indentation and line breaks.
+  - **“Beautify current file”** -> Format each JSON object on every line with indentation and line breaks.
-  - **“Sort this file”** -> Sort JSON keys recursively within each JSON object.
+  - **“Sort current file”** -> Sort JSON keys recursively within each JSON object.
-  - **“Sort List”** -> Sort JSON objects and arrays line by line recursively.
+  - **“Sort lists from current file”** -> Sort JSON objects and arrays line by line recursively.
-  - **“Sort List by Key”** -> Prompt for a key name and sort JSON objects by that key line by line.
+  - **“Sort lists by keys from current file”** -> Prompt for a key name and sort JSON objects by that key line by line.
 - Each line is parsed and processed independently without merging across lines.
 - **Note:**
   Internally, JSONL parsing uses [jsonparse](https://github.com/creationix/jsonparse) and a custom circular-safe stringifier.

 ### Sorting by Key
-- Use the **“Sort List by Key”** command to sort JSON or JSONL arrays of objects by a specific key.
+- Use the **“Sort lists by keys from current file”** command to sort JSON or JSONL arrays of objects by a specific key.
   You will be prompted to enter the key name in an input box.
   Works for both **entire files** and **selected text**.